 In the end, the analyst realized that the data collected in the data warehouse was not sufficient to determine client size reliably.
 If a client only placed one order, it was too early to tell whether the client would be big or small.
 There was no information stored about the size of the client’s business or their revenue.
 And when a new order from a brand-new client came in, the client profile was not in the system yet, so routing to one of the teams might as well be random.

 The business change was clearly not working, since no clear rules about dividing up the work could be agreed upon.
 After much time spent in meetings, frustrated team leads started to meet each morning and divide up the work for their teams manually.
 Any efficiencies that might have been gained were eaten up by delays in assigning work, redirecting tasks between teams and arguing about who should own which client.

 From a business analyst perspective, no amount of sales analytics was helping.
 The specific reporting requirements that the stakeholder requested were not going to solve the real business problem.

 So, what was the real business problem, even before the teams were split up?

-The pain point was that work assignments were distributed unevenly, causing backlog of cases and unpredictable workloads.
-But if we ask “why” a few times, we would discover the underlying problem: the number of workers that were specialized in specific services were not proportionate to the actual volume of services requested.
+The pain point was that work assignments were distributed unevenly, causing a backlog of cases and unpredictable workloads.
+But if we ask “why” a few times, we would discover the underlying problem: the number of workers that were specialized in specific services was not proportionate to the actual volume of services requested.

 Do you want to know the outcome?